apache/echarts-doc/en/option/series/gauge.md

 ) }}
 <!-- overwrite color -->
 #### color(Color) = 'auto'
-the text color, which defaults to adopt [the color of interzone](~series-gauge.axisLine.lineStyle.color) where the numerical value belongs to.
+The text color.
+Defaults to use [the color of section](~series-gauge.axisLine.lineStyle.color) where the numerical value belongs to.

 {{use: partial-mark-point(
     prefix="#",